 When you are browsing a website, it is common for that website to request data from another website on your behalf.
 For example, in most cases, a video that is shown on a website is not typically stored on the website itself.
 The video appears to be on the website but is actually being embedded from a video streaming site such as YouTube.
 That’s the idea behind Content Delivery Networks (CDNs), which are used to deliver content faster.
 Many websites store scripts, images, and other bandwidth-hungry resources on CDNs, so during browsing, images and script files are downloaded from a CDN source rather than the website itself.

 While this improves the browsing experience, it might also be a source of a security problem if a website asks the web browser to retrieve data from another website without the user’s consent.
 If such requests are not handled correctly, an attacker can launch a cross-site request forgery attack – a type of attack that has made the OWASP Top 10 list of most critical web application security flaws several times.

-How Can Cross-Site Request Be Dangerous?
+How Can Cross-Site Requests Be Dangerous?

-HTTP GET Request
+HTTP GET Requests

-HTTP POST Request
+HTTP POST Requests